hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 AM and PM do not work in Red.

 ### 2.3 Dates

 [Red date! documentation](https://doc.red-lang.org/en/date.html)

 ### 2.4
 No money! datatype in Red.

 ### 2.5 Tuples

 `2.3.0   ==  tuple!`

+A trailing `.` is an error in Red:

 2.3.

 ```
 *** Syntax Error: invalid float! at "2.3."
 *** Where: do
 *** Stack: load
 ```

-Decimal is Float in Red:
+Decimal in Rebol is `float!` in Red:
 ```
 >> type?
 2.3
 == float!